Python is amazing.

 To wrap up: we use PyPy’s RPython-to-C (or other target platform) compiler to compile PyPy’s RPython-implemented interpreter.

-Why is this so great?
+After a lengthy comparison of Python implementations, I have to ask myself: Why is this so great?
 Why is this crazy idea worth pursuing?
 I think Alex Gaynor put it well on his blog: “[PyPy is the future] because [it] offers better speed, more flexibility, and is a better platform for Python’s growth.”

 - It’s fast because it compiles source code to native code (using JIT).